 A universal knee brace is a great option for most cases.
 It provides a solid amount of compression and support, without being too bulky.

-Wraparound knee braces are adjustable to provide customizable support and compression. ( See Product)
+Wraparound knee braces are adjustable to provide customizable support and compression. ( See Product on Amazon)

 Hinged Knee Brace